-There are some customer complaints of side effects from Bioheat.
+There are some customer complaints of Bioheat side effects.
 One person mentioned, “Accelerated my heart rate and caused jitters, headache and nausea.
-NOT GOOD!”
+Not good.”

-The research we’ve done has shown if there is a certain part of a weight loss supplement or diet product that is especially burdensome (dangerous ingredients, side effects, high price) the likelihood of real success for the long run is slim.
-So, if Bioheat does in fact lead to harsh side effects in numerous people, this could certainly be a major problem.
+The research we’ve done has shown if there is a certain part of a weight-loss supplement or diet product that is especially burdensome (ingredient concerns, side effects, high price) the likelihood of real success for the long run is slim.
+So, if Bioheat does in fact lead to adverse reactions in some people, this could certainly be a major problem.

 First off, the stimulants in Bioheat may help boost energy levels, enhance focus and aid the metabolism to some degree.
-However, the official website does not present any clinical research to support this weight loss pill.
-Furthermore, the combination of ingredients in this product may be dangerous.
+However, the official website does not present any clinical research to support this pill.
+Furthermore, the combination of ingredients may increase the risk of side effects.
 We at DietSpotlight prefer to see some documented research that supports the diet product we’re investigating.